Effective field theories for dark matter pairs in the early universe: center-of-mass recoil effects

-In this case, it is the term proportional to $P_i$ that gives rise to a vanishing integral, whereas the term proportional to $-k_i$ gives a contribution of relative order $T/M$ or $\Delta E^p_n/M$.
-For this diagram, it holds what we wrote about diagram~\textit{b)}, i.e. that it is not proportional to the center-of-mass momentum and, therefore, it contributes also in the center-of-mass frame.
-This may, at first, be surprising as the diagram involves the magnetic-dipole vertex originating from the R\"ontgen term.
+In this case, it is the term proportional to $P_i$ that gives rise to a vanishing integral, whereas the term proportional to $-k_i/2$ gives a contribution of relative order $T/M$ or $\Delta E^p_n/M$.
+For these diagrams, it holds what we wrote about diagram~\textit{b)}, i.e. that they are not proportional to the center-of-mass momentum and, therefore, they contribute also in the center-of-mass frame.
+This may, at first, be surprising as the diagrams involve the magnetic-dipole vertex originating from the R\"ontgen term.
 However, the physical reason is that, once a photon of momentum $\bm{k}$ is emitted, the fermion-antifermion pair recoils by a momentum $-\bm{k}$ also in the center-of-mass frame.

-The sum of the imaginary parts of the self-energies~\eqref{ee_diagram_LO}-\eqref{me_diagram2} gives the bound-state formation cross section up to relative order $T/M$ and $\Delta E^p_n/M$:
+The sum of the imaginary parts of the self-energies~\eqref{ee_diagram_LO}-\eqref{me_diagram2h} gives the bound-state formation cross section up to relative order $T/M$ and $\Delta E^p_n/M$:

 The equation follows from the optical theorem and eq.~\eqref{optical_cross_section2}, by noticing that $\mathcal{M}_{\hbox{ NR}} = - \Sigma^{11}$ and that in $\Sigma^{11}$ we have already implicitly averaged over the spins of the initial states.\footnote{ The electric-dipole interaction and the R\"ontgen term are both spin independent.
 Computing their matrix elements on the spin-independent wavefunction is equivalent to averaging over the possible spin configurations.}